-- Some people find it reassuring to have an alarm, monitor, or seizure alerting system to get help if they have a seizure. - There are lots of different alarm systems available, suitable for different people and different types of seizures. - Some alarm systems can be linked to a community alarm service, and are available through your local social services. - Having a key safe means others can get in to help you.
-Visit livingmadeeasy.org.uk/epilepsy-sensors
+- Some people find it reassuring to have an alarm, monitor, or seizure alerting system to get help if they have a seizure. - There are different alarm systems available, suitable for different types of seizures. - Some systems can be linked to a community alarm service, and are available through your local social services. - Having a key safe means others can get in to help you.